yariasfinetune/myps5uploads/README.md

 - Videos are displayed with HTML5 video tags with controls
 - The UI is fully responsive and works on mobile devices
 - Video keys are base64-encoded for safe routing
+- Timestamps are in seconds and automatically seek to the specified time